Desoroxxx/Wither-Config/README.md

 # Wither Config

+Wither Config allows you to adjust the Wither's stats for a tailored boss experience.

-This also fixes the Minecraft bug where the Wither overshoots the distance between it and it's target making it always go towards it's target instead of stopping 9 blocks away.
+This also fixes the Minecraft bug where the Wither overshoots the distance between it, and its target making it always go towards its target instead of stopping nine blocks away.

+This mod was commissioned for the [Trepidation modpack](https://curseforge.com/minecraft/modpacks/trepidation)

+Available Configs:
+- The Wither health
+- The Wither movement speed
+- The Wither follow range
+- The Wither armor
+- The Wither follow distance
+- The Wither unarmored fly height
+- The Wither summoning sequence length
+- The Wither summoning sequence end explosion strength
+- The Wither skulls damage
+- The Wither skulls magic damage
+- The Wither skulls heal towards the Wither when getting a kill
+- The Wither skulls explosion strength
+- The Wither skulls potion effects
+- Whether the Wither should attempt to break blocks around it when targeting a player

+*Something is missing?
+Go on the issue page and suggest it*

 ---